 EUROPEAN PUBLIC HEALTH REFERENCE FRAMEWORK (EPHRF)

 Started in 2006, ASPHER’s European Programme on Public Health Core Competences has involved more than hundred European public health teachers, scientists and practitioners in the development of lists of competences for public health professionals.
-In the first round, all ASPHER member schools were asked to contribute to six workgroups, which lead to the first list of competences (1).
-Thereafter, European ministries of health were invited to participate, among other things in a conference, where, in the end, 27 European countries were represented, by decision makers and by teachers and scientists.
+In the first round, all ASPHER member schools were invited to contribute to six workgroups, which lead to the first list of competences (1).
+Thereafter, European ministries of health were invited to participate, among other things in a conference at Aarhus University in April 2008, where, in the end, 27 European countries were represented, by decision makers and by teachers and scientists.
 At the same time the first two in a series of national practitioner-teacher workshops were performed, in Slovenia and Scotland, respectively (2).
-This all led to the second – and now enlarged – list of competences (3), which was presented at a second European conference.
-ASPHER’s workgroup on competences represented four parts of Europe, making easier the implementation of the lists in various population health and health systems frameworks.
-‘Master classes’ were organised with high-level decision makers.
-The lists were further developed to crystalize concepts and terms and to avoid overlaps – and to demonstrate the whole spectrum of competences expected in public heath professionals at large (4) as well as the shorter lists for master of public health (MPH) education (5).
-The 2011 edition (4, 5, 6) was printed, sent to all ministries of health in Europe, and finally, in September 2012, was endorsed by all European WHO member states as the basis for public heath education, as expressed in WHO’s European Action Plan for Strengthening Public Heath Capacities and Services (7, p.
-18):
+This all led to the second, enlarged list of competences (3), which was presented in October 2008 at a second European conference in Paris, as part of France’s EU Presidency that year.

 - Methods in public health – quantitative and qualitative methods